melanchall/drywetmidi/Docs/articles/file-reading-writing/MIDI-file-writing.md

 file.Write("Some great song.mid");
 ```

-If file with this name already exist, you'll get an exception.
+If a file with this name already exists, you'll get an exception.
 To overwrite existing file pass `true` to `overwriteFile` parameter:

 ```csharp
 file.Write("Some great song.mid", overwriteFile: true);